jeroenjacobs79/homelab-vault-config/readme.md

   *Usage*: `./ovpn_create_server_key.sh <name>`

   *Description*: This script generates the server keypair with the specified common name.
-Generating the OpenVPN config is not autmated yet, so you need to copy/paste the output as necessary.
+Generating the OpenVPN config is not automated yet, so you need to copy/paste the output as necessary.

 * `ovpn_create_sclient_key.sh`

   *Usage*: `./ovpn_create_client_key.sh <name>`

   *Description*: This script generates a client keypair with the specified common name.
-Generating the OpenVPN config is not autmated yet, so you need to copy/paste the output as necessary.
+Generating the OpenVPN config is not automated yet, so you need to copy/paste the output as necessary.

 #### Kubernetes authentication